 HowLongToBeat Time: 31 Hours | My Clear Time: 79hrs 24mins (Main + Side)

 On February 17, 2022, ATLUS teased Soul Hackers 2 via a cryptic Twitter account and countdown website, culminating in its reveal on February 21 for PS4, PS5, Xbox One, Xbox Series, and PC.
-The first Soul Hackers title in a decade and the first Shin Megami Tensei (SMT) game on Xbox since 2002’s SMT: NINE, it launched globally in August 2022 (Stenbuck, 2022).
+This was the first Soul Hackers title in a decade and the first Shin Megami Tensei (SMT) game on Xbox since 2002’s SMT: NINE.
+It launched globally in August 2022 (Stenbuck, 2022).

 The development team for Soul Hackers 2 includes: